-DIMPACT is a collaborative project, convened by Carnstone, with world-class researchers from the University of Bristol and fourteen of the world’s most innovative media companies.
+DIMPACT is a collaborative project, convened by Carnstone, with world-class researchers from the University of Bristol and fifteen of the world’s most innovative media companies.

 - Companies are under increasing pressure to report and reduce emissions across their entire value chain.
 For media companies, this includes digital downstream emissions.

 - Increased consumption of digital services – advertising, publishing, broadcasting –is leading to an increase in the energy use and carbon footprint of the digital media sector.

 - Complex and constantly shifting technological systems underpinning digital media delivery presents a barrier to effectively mapping and measuring its carbon impact.

 - Media content passes through content delivery networks, data centres, web infrastructure and user devices (to name just a few) with each element of the delivery chain having different owners.

 - The project aims to develop an online tool that takes the complexity out of calculating the carbon emissions of the downstream value chain of digital media content.

 - A collaborative project that will see computer scientists from the University of Bristol working with sustainability and technology teams from leading media companies.

 - Once successfully piloted, DIMPACT will become a subscription-based model, available to any company delivering digital media content.